The open-source sunbather code: modeling escaping planetary atmospheres and their transit spectra: The sunbather code

 \texttt{sunbather} includes the 30 lightest elements (up until zinc) and allows for an arbitrary composition.
 The inclusion of metal species compared to a pure hydrogen/helium composition manifests itself in the outflow properties and transit spectrum in various ways, which we explore in Sect. \ref{sec:metallicity}.
 The composition of the atmosphere is kept constant with radius in the atmosphere.
 Heavy metal particles are assumed to be dragged along efficiently in the outflow so that there is no mass fractionation.
 This assumption breaks down when the mass-loss rate is low and only the lighter elements are allowed to escape \citep{hunten_mass_1987}.
 It is up to the user of the code to consider whether each species is expected to escape and if the chosen composition is sensible.
 This can for example be estimated using the crossover mass \citep{hunten_mass_1987}.
 The cases in which heavier particles either escape efficiently or do not escape at all can be modeled well by choosing the appropriate (constant) composition.
 Only the intermediate case in which heavy particles do escape, but at a lower rate than the lighter elements, cannot be appropriately modeled as it requires abundance patterns that change with radius in the atmosphere.

 The transit spectrum can be calculated over any wavelength range between 1~Å and 10~$\mathrm{\mu}$m.
 It aims to include all atomic and ionic spectral lines present in the NIST Atomic Spectra Database\footnote{\url{https://www.nist.gov/pml/atomic-spectra-database}}.
 Not all of these lines can be calculated (see Sect. \ref{sec:RT} for more details), but the strongest lines are included.
 To quantify, 29,530 spectral lines are included, equal to 40\% of the lines in the NIST database.
-Molecular absorption lines cannot be calculated in the current version of \texttt{sunbather}, but molecules are also expected to be dissociated in the outflow.
-Our model is 1D and we assume spherical symmetry, so we cannot produce asymmetric spectral line shapes or light curves.
+Sources of continuum opacity, as well as molecular absorption lines cannot be calculated in the current version of \texttt{sunbather}, but molecules are also expected to be dissociated in the outflow.
+Our model is 1D and we assume spherical symmetry, and so we cannot produce asymmetric spectral line shapes or light curves.
 Spectral lines will always be symmetric around their rest-frame wavelength.

 We now describe the setup of \texttt{sunbather} in more detail.
 This is divided into three sections that correspond to the modules of \texttt{sunbather} in which they are implemented.
 Fig. \ref{fig:sunbather_chart} presents a simplified visualization of the computational scheme.